SAR-Junior-Design/Front-End/README.md

 ```
 Check you are in the right directory (demo-drone-app) and try again.

-<li> Build is crashing the cloud instance.
-In that case, your cloud instance is too small, and build it locally.
+<li> If the build is crashing the cloud instance, then, your cloud instance is too small.
+Try to build the instance locally.

 </ul>